Lulu Reinhardt: Biography

 Reinhardt grew up in a Manouche community, first in his birthplace Forbach (a town in France on the French-German border), then in Verviers, Belgium.
 He received his first lessons from his father Noto, initially based on the style of Django Reinhardt.
 He made his first appearances at the age of twelve.
 From the early 1970s, the Reinhardt family resided in the Eifel area of Germany, near Euskirchen.
 His first recordings were made with the Ensemble Romanesj, with Haentsje and Bakro Rosenberg.
 In 1976 he became a member of the gypsy jazz Quintet of Häns'che Weiss and the following year took part in a tour with Weiss with Stéphane Grappelli.
 From 1978 he played in the quintet of Titi Winterstein.
 He formed a group with the saxophonist Dodi Schumacher and then headed a swingtett with Rigo Winterstein that was active for two decades and released several albums.
 Then he performed with Peter Petrel and his Gypsy Swingtett.
 Reinhardt also wrote a number of compositions such as "Lulu Swing", "Noto Swing" and "Valse à Madame" (with Rigo Winterstein).
 In the field of jazz he was involved in eleven recording sessions between 1975 and 1987.

 In his obituary, Django Station describes Lulu Reinhardt with his technically virtuoso playing as the protagonist of the "German school" of gypsy jazz guitar, which is characterized by aggressive attack, rolling chords ("roulement d'accords"), rhythmic placement and virtuosity.

-Lulu Reinhardt is not to be confused with Lulo Reinhardt (b.
+Lulu Reinhardt is not to be confused with the German guitarist Lulo Reinhardt (b.
 1961).